-This is a classic forum setup.
-It is the equivalent of 1 installation of forum software.
-It can have any number of categories arranged in a hierarchy.
+This classic community setup is the equivalent of one installation of Vanilla.
+It can support any number of Categories arranged in a hierarchy.

 Each Single Community needs a domain or subdomain assigned.

 The Vanilla Hub is the ideal solution when dozens or hundreds of separate, self-contained communities are required.
 New instances of Vanilla can be spawned within seconds through the Admin Dashboard or via the API.

 This type of implementation allows you to set up one community as a template (the Hub) and easily create copies (called Nodes).

 In most cases, each Node is a Single Community with the added ability of being synced with changes made on the Hub.
 Each Node is otherwise independent (i.e., it has separate user lists, private message exchanges, activity streams, etc.).

 Check out the articles below to learn more about Hub and Node:

 This implementation divides a Single Community or a Node into different areas by making each of the top-level Categories into subcommunities.

 - This implementation is particularly useful for creating a subcommunity for a language or product line.
 Unlike Categories, subcommunities can have their own home page, locale, and announcement messages.
 Users can navigate from one subcommunity to another without losing their reputation points and Ranks.

 - Each subcommunity (and its top-level Category) must have a unique URL path prefix.
 For example, an English language subcommunity will have the URL prefix